roboception/rc_visard_ros/rc_visard_driver/README.md

 * `depth_seg`: Maximum size of isolated disparity regions that will be invalidated, related to full resolution.

+* `depth_smooth`: Switching smoothing of disparities on or off.
+  NOTE: Smoothing requires the 'stereo_plus' license on the rc_visard.

 * `depth_median`: Performs median filtering with the given window size.